BudgetTrackerOrg/BudgetTracker/README.md

 -   **ALWAYS** have another developer code review your _file changes_, **NEVER** use your administrative privileges to _approve_ pull requests

 -   Branches should be _feature_ based

+## Running Test Suite

+- In the root of the directory, run `npm run test`

+- This command will run Jest with the `--watchAll` flag, to run all tests and re-run on-save